0dan0/qr/docs/control/settings/README.md

  * **i1k0** - 100 ISO Max with an **Automatic** shutter angle
  * **i**, **j** & **k** - can be all set separately

-Mote: Angles between 22 and 1 degrees do have limited support.
+Note: Angles between 22 and 1 degrees do have limited support.
 Experiment for higher shutter speeds.
 You will need a good amount of light and/or a higher ISO.

 EV Compensation:
  * **x0** - EV 0 default